fboes/fritzbox-blacklist/README.md

 Contributing
 ------------

 I am happy to merge your contributions to this file.
-Please make sure that the blacklist is ordered alphabetically.
+Please make sure that the blacklist is ordered alphabetically, and you have removed any unneccessary whitespaces.

 Legal stuff
 -----------